Maxima over random time intervals for heavy-tailed compound renewal and L\'evy processes: Application to compound Poisson process with linear component

 For a {\it compound Poisson process with linear component} $X$ where $N=\{N_t, t\ge 0\}$ is a homogeneous Poisson process with intensity of jumps $\lambda$, we have $\E N_t=t\lambda$ and $\P\{cT_1>x\}=e^{-\lambda x/c}=o(\overline F(x))$ provided $F$ is heavy-tailed.
 The following result holds.

 \begin{Theorem} Let $X$ be a compound Poisson process with linear component.
 If $\E(c/\lambda+Y_1) =: -a<0$ and the distribution $F$ of $Y_1^+$ is strong subexponential, then

-as $x\to\infty$ uniformly for all random times $\tau$ that do not depend on the future increments of $X$. \end{Theorem}
+uniformly for all random times $\tau\in[0,\infty]$ that do not depend on the future increments of $X$. \end{Theorem}

 \begin{proof} The first equivalence in the theorem follows directly from the discussion on the condition \eqref{tau.n.crp} in Introduction and from Theorem \ref{th:stopping.1.crp}.
-We prove the second equivalence now, with doing that in several steps.
+We prove the second equivalence now, doing so in several steps.

-We start from the following analogue of Wald--Kolmogorov--Prokhorov identity (see \cite{KP}) that holds for L\'evy processes which is of own interest.
+We start from the following analogue of the Wald--Kolmogorov--Prokhorov identity (see \cite{KP}) that holds for L\'evy processes, which has independent own interest.

 \begin{Lemma} Let $X$ be a L\'evy process with finite drift $m:=\E X_1$, and let $\tau$ be a random time that does not depend on the future increments of $X$.
-If $\E\tau<\infty$ then
+If $\E\tau<\infty$ then $\E X_\tau = m\E\tau$.